MichaelCurrin/flan-t5-tests/README.md

 $ python SCRIPT_PATH
 ```

-For the case of `request.py`, load the token in your environment first:
+For `request.py`, load the token in your environment first:

 ```sh
 $ source .env